Hamlet 2: Production

 The play shown within the film was written on deadline for production.
 The film was budgeted at a little over $9 million.
 Production began in September 2007 in New Mexico.

 Filming took place mainly at West Mesa High School in Albuquerque, where actual students were permitted to perform as extras in the film.
 Filming concluded on October 31, 2007.
 The film was executive produced by Albert Berger and Ron Yerxa, who also produced Little Miss Sunshine.

 Release

 A rough edit of Hamlet 2 was prepared for the 2008 Sundance Film Festival, where it was a late addition, three days prior to its scheduled screening.
 The film premiered at the festival on January 21, 2008.
-After the screening, an all-night bidding war took place for rights to distribution, which Focus Features won for $10 million, acquiring worldwide rights to the film.
-The purchase of Hamlet 2 nearly broke the Sundance record set by Little Miss Sunshine, which sold for $10.5 million in 2006.
+After the screening, an all-night bidding war took place for worldwide distribution rights, Focus Features won for $10 million, beating out other studios such as Summit Entertainment, The Weinstein Company, Lionsgate and Warner Independent Pictures.
+The purchase of Hamlet 2 nearly met the Sundance record set by Little Miss Sunshine, which sold for $10.5 million in 2006.
 In wide release, the film grossed roughly half of the rights cost.

 The film had a limited release on August 22, 2008, followed by a wide release on August 27.
 Its UK release was originally scheduled for December 28, 2008, postponed until February 27, 2009, and eventually cancelled.